xxy33/grapheval-gt/README.md

  **GraphEval-GT: Enhancing Viewpoint-Based Abstract Evaluation with Graph Transformer Mechanisms**

-This repository contains the official implementation of **GraphEval-GT**, a framework for automated scientific idea evaluation accepted at **ICASSP 2025**.
+This repository contains the official implementation of **GraphEval-GT**, a framework for automated scientific idea evaluation.
 It constructs a **Structured Viewpoint Graph (SVG)** from abstracts and applies a global Structurally-Aware Graph Attention Network.

 ## 📂 Directory Structure